 Every evening before bed (or as part of your evening routine), choose your outfit for the next day.
-Be sure to have everything you need (shoes, necklace, earrings, everything).
-You don’t want to waste precious morning time searching for lost or missing clothes.
+Be sure to have everything you need including shoes, necklace, earrings, everything.
+You don’t want to waste precious morning time searching for lost or missing shoes.

 Don’t miss this post: Mom’s Morning Rules

 Morning and evening routines keep me organized and help me remember to do everything that needs to be done before it’s too late or I am in a panic.